MarvinLer/MultiLayerPerceptron/README.md

 ## Acknowledgments

-* This repository is intended to be filled with various handwritten models and architectures including VAE, GAN, RNN etc
+* This repository is intended to be filled with various handwritten models and architectures including MLP, VAE, GAN, RNN etc